 Coaches: Coaches with air conditioning are used on our group tours for city sightseeing, short excursions to the countryside and longer transfers where necessary.
-Due to Indian Government regulations the use of curtains, tinted glass windows are prohibited across India.
-Main and inner-city roads in India have a reputation for being very congested.
+Due to Indian government regulations the use of curtains/tinted glass windows is prohibited in coaches/buses & taxis across India.
+Main and inner city roads in India have a reputation for being very congested.
 For this reason, it may not always be possible to return to your hotel after sightseeing to freshen up before going to the restaurant for dinner.
 Roads in India have generally been improved over recent years, but traffic and/or weather conditions may extend driving times.
 Road construction work usually covers an enormous section of road - not just one or two kilometres as you may be used to.
-For this reason, the timings listed in the sections above are approximations only.
+For this reason, the timings listed in the sections below are approximations only.